Holidays Calendar for June 10, 2016

 • 1976 Died: Adolph Zukor, Hungarian-American film producer, remembered as the co-founder of Paramount Pictures.

-• 1967 Died: Spencer Tracy, American actor and singer, one of the major Hollywood stars of the Golden Age, nine-time nominee for Academy Awards for Best Actor and two-times winner.
+• 1967 Died: Spencer Tracy, American actor and singer.
+One of the major stars of Hollywood's Golden Age, Tracy was the first actor to win two consecutive Academy Awards for Best Actor, from nine nominations.

 • 1965 Born: Elizabeth Hurley, English model and actress.
-She is usually associated with the cosmetics company Estée Lauder, since she was its model.
-She played in Austin Powers: International Man of Mystery and Bedazzled.
+Her best-known film roles are as Vanessa Kensington in Austin Powers: International Man of Mystery and as the Devil in Bedazzled.

-• 1964 Born: Vincent Pérez, Swiss actor and director, best known for playing the title character in The Crow: City of Angels, for starring in Queen of the Damned.
+• 1964 Born: Vincent Pérez, Swiss actor and director, best known for playing the title character in The Crow: City of Angel and starring in Queen of the Damned.

-• 1944 German Waffen-SS company destroyed the village Oradour-sur-Glane, France.
+• 1944 A German Waffen-SS company destroyed the village of Oradour-sur-Glane, France.
 642 men, women and children were killed.
 The original village is maintained as a permanent memorial and museum.

 • 1940 World War II: Italy declared war on France and the United Kingdom.

-• 1930 Born: Aranka Siegal, Czech-American author, Holocaust survivor, recipient of Newbery Honor Boston Globe-Horn Book Award.
-She's best known for the book Upon the Head of the Goat: A Childhood in Hungary 1930-1944.
-Her books are translated into several different languages and sold worldwide.
+• 1930 Born: Aranka Siegal, Czech-American author and Holocaust survivor.
+She is best known for the book Upon the Head of the Goat: A Childhood in Hungary 1930-1944.

 • 1915 Born: Saul Bellow, Canadian-American author, Pulitzer Prize recipient and Nobel Prize laureate, the only writer to win the National Book Award for Fiction three times.

-• 1886 153 people died due to eruption of Mount Tarawera in New Zealand.
-Eruption also destroyed Pink and White Terraces, natural wonders of New Zealand.
-It continued for 3 months, creating a 17-kilometer long fissure across the mountain peak.
+• 1886 153 people died due to the eruption of Mount Tarawera in New Zealand.
+The eruption also destroyed Pink and White Terraces, natural wonders of New Zealand.

 • 1863 Born: Louis Couperus, Dutch author and poet, considered to be one of the foremost figures in Dutch literature.

-• 1858 Died: Robert Brown, Scottish botanist and palaeobotanist.
-He made important contributions to botany through pioneering us of the microscope.
-He was the first to describe in detail the cell nucleus and cytoplasmic streaming and observe Brownian motion.
+• 1858 Died: Robert Brown, Scottish botanist and paleobotanist.
+He made important contributions to botany through his pioneering use of the microscope.

 • 1836 Died: André-Marie Ampère, French physicist and mathematician, one of the founders of the science of classical electromagnetism.
 The ampere, the SI unit of measurement of electric current, is named after him.

 • 1819 Born: Gustave Courbet, French painter, leader of the Realist movement in the 19th-century France.
-He was one of the most important figures in the 19th-centurty French painting and he set an example important to later artist of Impressionism and Cubism.
+He was one of the most important figures in the 19th-centurty French painting.

-• 1793 Born: Chauncey Jerome, American clockmaker, who made a fortune selling his clocks.
-He made historic contributions to clock industry and considered to be the most influential and creative person in the American clock business.
+• 1793 Born: Chauncey Jerome, American clockmaker who made a fortune selling his clocks.
+He made historic contributions to clock industry and is considered to be the most influential and creative person in the American clock business.

-• 1793 The botanical garden the Jardin des Planetes opened in Paris, a year later it became the first public zoo.
-Nowadays the Jardin des Planetes is the main botanical garden in France.
+• 1793 The Jardin des plantes botanical garden opened in Paris, becoming the first public zoo in France a year later.
+Today, it is the main botanical garden in France.

-• 1786 A landslide dam created on the Dadu River, Sichuan province, China, by an earthquake ten days later collapsed.
-100,000 people were killed.
+• 1786 A landslide dam on the Dadu River created by an earthquake ten days earlier collapsed, killing 100,000 people in the Sichuan province of China.